NVIDIA/NVFlare/docs/user_guide/overview.rst

 Introduction
 ************

-NVIDIA FLARE utilizes provisioning and admin client to reduce the amount of human coordination involved to set up a federated learning project and provides an admin the ability to deploy the server and client configurations, start the server / clients, abort the training, restart the training, and more.
-A provisioning tool can be configured to create one startup kit for each site in an encrypted package.
-These packages can then be delivered to each site ready to go, streamlining the process to provision, start, and operate federated learning.
+NVIDIA FLARE utilizes provisioning and admin clients to reduce the amount of human coordination involved to set up a federated learning project.
+A provisioning tool can be configured to create a startup kit for each site in an encrypted package.
+These packages can then be delivered to each site ready to go, streamlining the process to provision, start, and operate federated learning with a trusted setup.

 Provision - Start - Operate
 ===========================